 “What do you mean?”

-“But think how fast we made it this far,” he pointed out.
+“But think how fast we made it this far,” he said.
 “It won’t take long.
 Besides, we’re such good hikers.”

 Indeed.
 So, back on the trail we went.
 Deep in the tall pine trees, the heat turned up by about ten degrees.
-It was damp and sticky in there.
-There were flies that buzzed around our heads.
-The water bottle was now well below the half way mark.
-We hiked, and we hiked, and we hiked… as it turned out, our minor back track was actually a forty-five-minute detour.
+It felt damp and sticky, hard to breathe.
+Flies buzzed around our heads.
+The water bottle dropped below the half way mark.
+Yet we hiked, and we hiked, and we hiked… as it turned out, our minor back track melted into a forty-five-minute detour.
 “Strenuous” now seemed like the perfect description of this trail.

 “No biggie,” my husband assured me.
 “The map says there’s a restaurant coming up here.
-We can refill our water bottle and hit the rest of the trail.”
+We can refill our water bottle at least.”

-So, I was happy to play the part of shadow… until my husband turned to me for the second time, and said, “oh dear, we overshot the trail again.”
+So, I happily played the part of shadow… until my husband turned to me for the second time and said, “oh dear, we overshot the trail again.”

 “That’s it,” I said to him in a firm voice that surprised even me.
 “Give me that map.”

 With wide eyes and no words, my husband handed me the map.
 I took it from him and charged ahead.
-I wasn’t afraid.
 Any confidence problems I’ve had with leadership vanished like the water in our bottle.
-Instead, I had a newfound energy and vigor, and it pumped through me.
+Instead, I had a newfound energy and vigor pumping through me.
 I would get us out of these woods, damn it, come hell or high water.
 And I could only hope it was high water, because we were both dangerously dehydrated.

-In the end, I promoted him back to first lieutenant, because that trail was indeed a bit hard to navigate.
-He was also so supportive when things were looking ugly.
-“Come on, my captain,” he often whispered to me.
+In the end, I promoted him back to first lieutenant, because that trail made his mission a lot harder than it had to be.
+He was also so supportive when things got really ugly.
+“Come on, my captain,” he whispered every time I wanted to faint.
 “You got this.”